Richmont is opening this entire course in our Trauma Certificate to Richmont alumni and the surrounding community for Continuing Education Credit.

-When: Friday, October 4
+When: October 23-25, 2020

-Topic: This course will provide an overview of clinical assessment and treatment of adults who have experienced traumatic stress.
+Topic: This intermediate course will provide an overview of clinical assessment and treatment of adults who have experienced traumatic stress.
 The process of clinical evaluation of this population will be discussed, with review of most commonly used evaluation tools.
 The course will review the construct of phase-oriented models of treatment, and will provide an overview of key treatment goals, and the range of practices which may be used to address these goals.

 Learning Objectives: As a result of this seminar, participants will be able to:

 |Day 1||· Overview of complex trauma treatment for adults with a focus on components-based model of treatment